-The deadline for submission of applications for admission to S.J.D. degree candidacy beginning in the fall of 2016 is April 1, 2016 (the application for admission is now closed).
+The deadline for submission of applications for admission to S.J.D. degree candidacy beginning in the fall of 2019 is April 1, 2019.
 The Graduate Program Admissions Office must receive all application materials (including recommendations) by this date.
 Admission decisions will generally be made in early June.

 To apply to the S.J.D. program, applicants must complete the relevant parts of the Graduate Program’s online application.
 Applicants will be asked to provide information about themselves and the ideas they propose to pursue in their S.J.D. studies, copies of their LL.M. paper, letters of recommendation from their LL.M. paper supervisor and the Harvard Law School faculty member being proposed to serve as their dissertation supervisor, transcripts from the university at which they received their highest law degree, and certain other information.

 An important part of the application is the S.J.D. research proposal.
 This proposal (which should be no more than 2,500 words, excluding footnotes) should describe the research you propose to do as an S.J.D. candidate, including what significant novel contribution to the literature your proposed project would make, how you foresee doing the research, how the fields of study you propose will prepare you to do it, and what you see as the biggest challenges to making this a viable project.

 As part of the research proposal, applicants must identify and describe three or four underlying fields of study and the proposed faculty supervisor for each field.
 Fields are areas of study in law or other disciplines which are relevant to the dissertation topic and in which the applicant plans to gain working knowledge.
 Frequently, these are areas in which the applicant can imagine teaching a course.
 Applicants may wish to include one interdisciplinary field – that is, a field that seeks to combine study of the law with insights from a discipline other than law (such as economics, history, philosophy, or political science).